Creating a sustainable environment

 Stephen Newman and his team are helping industry produce chemicals more safely and sustainably.

-Avoiding the hazards of stockpiles of chemicals, like those that devastated the Lebanese capital of Beirut earlier this year, is just one reason why Stephen Newman is so excited about his team’s work in green chemistry.
+Avoiding the hazards of stockpiles of chemicals, like those that devastated the Lebanese capital of Beirut in 2020, is just one reason why Stephen Newman is so excited about his team’s work in green chemistry.

 “In green manufacturing, we keep everything as small as possible,” he explains.
 “Instead of keeping chemicals in large quantities, we are able to run reactions using just small amounts.
 We also use less heat, need less space and produce less waste.”